sbcshop/IoTFi_4G_Software/README.md

 After downloading and installing thonny ide you will able to run our example codes in IoTFi boards, for this please follow the steps below:

 * Step.1 - Download the Zip file of IoTFi package and extract it in your computer system, for this click on code—>download Zip
-* Step.2 - After downloading and extrating the Zip file of this package you will get two different directries for working with our 2G and 4G modules
+* Step.2 - After downloading and extrating the Zip file of this package you will get two different directries i.e, "IoTFi_2G" and "IoTFi_4G" for working with our 2G and 4G boards.
 * Step.3 - If you wont to work with our 2G module, open the IoTFi_2G directory you can see here multiple python files in this folder.
 * Step.4 - The file named with "IoTFi_2g" is the liberary file, you should have to save this file in rp2040 of our boards by naming as it is
 * Step.5 - Ater saving the liberary file you can pick any example file to test your board, and start working as your wish by some modifications(if require) accordingly.